WojtekPugowski/TemplateComponent-ArticleList/README.md

-# Template Component - Article List
+# Template Component - ArticleModel List
 ## Prerequisites
 Setup bootstrap in your project: https://getbootstrap.com/docs/5.3/getting-started/introduction/ Provide HttpClient to your application.
 The best choice is to add provideHttpClient to providers in main.ts.